simplesteph/kafka-0.11-examples/README.md

 # Kafka 0.11 Demo

-These are a bunch of code snippets in Scala (but using the Java clients) that demonstrate how to use the Kafka 0.11 new features
+This repository contains code snippets in Scala, using the Java clients, that demonstrate how to use the Kafka 0.11 new APIs.
-The code is incomplete, and that's intended.
-The goal is to bring the focus on the new APIs only.
+The code is incomplete, and that's intended: the goal is to bring the focus on the new APIs only.

-You can find the Kafka 0.11 release notes here: https://archive.apache.org/dist/kafka/0.11.0.0/RELEASE_NOTES.html
+For more information, you can find the Kafka 0.11 release notes here: https://archive.apache.org/dist/kafka/0.11.0.0/RELEASE_NOTES.html

-# Includes
+# In this Repository

 - Idempotent Producer
 - Transactional Producer